-Sue Altman is a proud daughter of New Jersey’s 7th Congressional District.
+Sue proudly hails from New Jersey’s 7th Congressional District.

-During her time as a teacher, Sue became deeply involved in the fight for New Jersey’s schools and students.
-She stood up to then-Governor Chris Christie in order to protect teachers and fight against cuts to public schools.
+As a longtime advocate, Sue became a leader in the movement for New Jersey’s public education when she stood up to then-Governor Chris Christie in order to protect teachers and fight against cuts to our public schools.

 photo (generic)